 The terrorists who carried out the Easter Sunday bombings used a Swiss developed, highly encrypted mobile communication App named “Threema”, Army Chief Lt.
 General Mahesh Senanaayake told the Sunday Times.
 The mobile phone App boasts ‘best in the class’ end-to-end encryption and allows a user to generate a random Threema ID, thereby giving anonymity to the user, the product website claimed.
 The level of encryption used by the said App makes intercepting or decrypting such communications very difficult for Sri Lankan authorities with available technologies.

-Filed under accountability, landscape wondrous, law of armed conflict, legal issues, life stories, politIcal discourse, security, the imaginary and the real, transport and communications, trauma, unusual people, working class conditions, world events & processes
+Filed under accountability, arab regimes, atrocities, Islamic fundamentalism, jihad, landscape wondrous, legal issues, life stories, LTTE, Muslims in Lanka, politIcal discourse, religiosity, security, self-reflexivity, sri lankan society, suicide bombing, terrorism, the imaginary and the real, unusual people, vengeance, war reportage, world events & processes

 Merril Gunaratne, in Island, 11 May 2009, where the title runs “Carnage and complacency:An intelligence standpoint”

 A way of identifying failures of the national security network to prevent the carnage would be to examine what actually took place as the intelligence received from India moved forward or upward, from the point where it was received.
 The State Intelligence Service (SIS) was the initial recipient of the information.
 The SIS is actually the pivot or axis rotating the cogs of the defence machinery, which in a collective sense, is identified as the National Security Council (NSC).

 Filed under accountability, discrimination, historical interpretation, insurrections, Islamic fundamentalism, life stories, performance, politIcal discourse, security, self-reflexivity, sri lankan society, terrorism, transport and communications, truth as casualty of war